Transformative learning: Other perspectives

 A number of critical responses to Mezirow's theory of transformative learning have emerged over the years.
 One criticism of Mezirow's theory is its emphasis upon rationality.
 Some studies support Mezirow.
 Others conclude that Mezirow grants rational critical reflection too much importance.

 Edward W. Taylor has since suggested neurobiological research as a promising area that may offer some explanation about the role emotions play, closing the gap between rationality and emotion in the transformative learning process.
-Taylor implies that, with available modern technology such as magnetic resonance imaging (MRI) and positron emission tomography (PET), these once obscure factors can now be examined through determining which neurological brain systems are at work during disorienting dilemmas and the journey of recovery that follows.
-This neurobiological research also stresses the importance of the role of implicit memory, from which emerge habits, attitudes and preferences that are related to unconscious thoughts and actions.
+Taylor implies that, with available modern technology such as magnetic resonance imaging (MRI) and positron emission tomography (PET), these once obscure factors can now be examined by determining which neurological brain systems are at work during disorienting dilemmas and the journey of recovery that follows.
+This neurobiological research also stresses the role of implicit memory, from which emerge habits, attitudes, and preferences related to unconscious thoughts and actions.

-While the learning process is certainly rational on some levels, it is also a profound experience that can be described as a spiritual or emotional transformation as well.
+While the learning process is certainly rational on some levels, it is also a profound experience that can be described as a spiritual or emotional transformation.
 The experience of undoing racist, sexist, and other oppressive attitudes can be painful and emotional, as these attitudes have often been developed as ways to cope with and make sense of the world.
-This type of learning requires taking risks, and a willingness to be vulnerable and have one's attitudes and assumptions challenged.
+This type of learning requires taking risks and being willing to be vulnerable and to have one's attitudes and assumptions challenged.

 Other theorists have proposed a view of transformative learning as an intuitive and emotional process.
 John M. Dirkx, Robert D. Boyd, J. Gordon Myers, and Rosemary R. Ruether link Mezirow's rational, cognitive and analytical approach to a more intuitive, creative and holistic view of transformative learning.
 This view of transformative learning is based primarily on the work of Robert Boyd, who has developed a theory of transformative education based on analytical (or depth) psychology.

 For Boyd, transformation is a "fundamental change in one's personality involving [together] the resolution of a personal dilemma and the expansion of consciousness resulting in greater personality integration".
 This calls upon extra-rational sources such as symbols, images, and archetypes to assist in creating a personal vision or meaning of what it means to be human.